tesselle/kinesis/README.md

 ## Overview

-A collection of [**shiny**](https://shiny.rstudio.com) application that provides exhanced graphical user interfaces for the [tesselle](https://www.tesselle.org) packages.
+A collection of [**shiny**](https://shiny.rstudio.com) application that provides graphical user interfaces for the [tesselle](https://www.tesselle.org) packages.

 ## Installation